M.S. in Mechanical Engineering - Research

 Tuition

-Our master’s programs are self-supported or have an outside funding source (such as the student’s employer) to pay for tuition and living expenses.
+Our master’s degrees are self-supported or have an outside funding source (such as the student’s employer) to pay for tuition and living expenses.
 To see annual tuition rates, visit Carnegie Mellon’s The HUB website.

 Note that immigration regulations do not allow Carnegie Mellon University to issue visa documents for part-time master's programs.